 2. Work as an SEO Expert

 Once you get a general idea of what do we mean by digital marketing, the next step is to master SEO and become an SEO expert.

 SEO has a critical role to play for the success of a digital marketing campaign, that’s why it’s important to learn how to optimize a website for search engines.

 Building your SEO skills will also make it easier to work with other online marketing techniques.

-Although it is more likely that you will have dedicated SEO experts in your team, as a digital marketing specialist you’ll have to supervise them and the most efficient way to do this is to have working experience with SEO.
+Although it is more likely that you will have dedicated SEO experts in your team, as a digital marketing expert you’ll have to supervise them and the most efficient way to do this is to have working experience with SEO.